Sayyad-Abdul-latif/my-project-demon-slayer/README.md

 # my-project-demon-slayer
 This is my first ever project  in git hub
-This is the front part of my website
+This is the front part of my Blog

 ![Screenshot (178)](https://user-images.githubusercontent.com/108394503/176434231-537f4cd4-f010-4201-8225-8cf199734b96.png)